mastodon/documentation/content/en/admin/migrating.md

 You should also copy over the `.env.production` file, which contains secrets.

-Now copy your Redis database over (adjust the location of your redis database as needed).
+Now copy your Redis database over (adjust the location of your Redis database as needed).
 On your old machine, as the `root` user, run:

 ```bash
 rsync -avz /var/lib/redis/ root@example.com:/var/lib/redis